juliehutchinson001/udacity_google_scholarship/mockup-to-article/reflections.md

 <p class="highlight module right"></p>
 ```

-6. The font-family property is used to change the font to Helvetica, Arial, or the default sans-serif font installed on the operating system.
+6. The `font-family` property is used to _change the font_ to Helvetica, Arial, or the default sans-serif font installed on the operating system.

-7. The font-size property is used to increase the size of the font to be larger
+7. The `font-size` property is used to increase the _size of the font_ to be larger

-8. The text-transform and text-decoration properties are used to capitalize and underline the text.
+8. The `text-transform` and `text-decoration` properties are used to _capitalize_ and _underline_ the text.

-9. Color is used to change the color
+9. Color is used to change the color.
+10. Every CSS statement is made up of a selector and a declaration block.
+The __selector__ tells the browser what HTML element we want to style and the __declaration block__ tells the browser what styles need to be applied to that HTML.